Verifying Procedural Programs via Constrained Rewriting Induction: Rewriting Induction for LCTRSs

+Also note that there is no choice in the orientation of the rule added to $\H$: this is determined by the side of the equation on which the expansion was applied.
+Thus, in \exshort\ref{ex:running:expand} we were not allowed to add (FCT.D) instead of (FCT.D$^{-1}$).

-Second, we included a case where no rule is added. \olddiscussion{NN}{This corresponds to \textsc{Case Analysis} in~\cite{bou:97} and \textsc{Rewrite/Partial Splitting} in~\cite{bou:jac:08,bou:jac:08:corr}.
-The main difference from \textsc{Expansion} is whether an equation is oriented and added to $\H$. } This is needed to allow progress in cases when adding the rule might cause loss of termination.
-Forms of this case appear as a separate rule in other work, e.g.~\textsc{Case Analysis} in~\cite{bou:97} and \textsc{Rewrite/Partial Splitting} in~\cite{bou:jac:08,bou:jac:08:corr}.
-A weaker form involving constraints is given in~\cite{fal:kap:12} (\textsc{Case-Simplify}). \olddiscussion{CK}{Rephrased so it doesn't sound like this is a totally new idea.}
+Our definition of \textsc{Expansion} differs from both its original and existing work on constrained rewriting induction.
+To start, those works define $\Expdapp{s}{t}{\varphi}{p}$ simply as the ``natural choice'' given above.
+Second, we included a case where no rule is added, to allow for progress when adding the rule might cause non-termination.
+Forms of this case appear as a separate rule in other work, e.g., \textsc{Case Analysis} in~\cite{bou:97} and \textsc{Rewrite/Partial Splitting} \journalOrReport{in~\cite{bou:jac:08,bou:jac:08:corr}}{by Bouhoula and Jacquemard \citeNN{bou:jac:08,bou:jac:08:corr}}.
+A weaker form with constraints is given in~\cite{fal:kap:12} (\textsc{Case-Simplify}).

-The next two inference rules are adapted from~\cite{sak:nis:sak:sak:kus:09} and~\cite{fal:kap:12}.
-They provide a link between the equation part $\aterm \approx \bterm$ and the constraint.

-\begin{description} \item[\normalfont\textsc{EQ-deletion}] \olddiscussion{NN}{Tsubasa and I named this rule ``EQ-deletion'' from ``equality deletion''.
-But another better name would be welcome.} \olddiscussion{CK}{I'm okay with keeping it; inventing new names every paper is a bad plan!} \olddiscussion{CF}{Keeping it is fine with me as well.} If all $\aterm_i,\bterm_i \in \Terms(\Sigmalogic,\FV( \varphi))$, then we can derive: